MEASURING OUR CONTRIBUTION TO HELP ACHIEVE THE UN SUSTAINABLE DEVELOPMENT GOALS

 Indicator 3: Water recycled and reused

-To calculate the amount of water recycled and reused, we look at the volume of water/wastewater that goes through another cycle before discharge to final treatment and/or discharge to the environment.More details
+To calculate the amount of water recycled and reused, we sum up the volume of water that goes through another cycle before discharge to final treatment and/or discharge to the environment.More details